shuai000/HsMM-ForwardRecursion/README.md

 ## Description

-This code is developed as an illustrative example for the simulation section
+This code is developed as an illustrative example for the simulation of applying the HsMM-FR algorithm for indoor user region localization

 ## Dataset specifications

-The dataset consists a training and testing folder with received signal strength (RSS) data collected
+The dataset consists a training and testing folder with received signal strength (RSS) data, obtained from a ray-tracing software (Wireless Insite)

-There are 8 anchor nodes and 12 regions (see Figure 4 in the paper)
+There are K=8 anchor nodes and N=12 regions

 - In the folder _training, it contains 8 * 12 = 96 separate .p2m files, each file
 corresponds to a RSS data collected from a grid number of user locations (coordinate